Herman Roebbers, Trainer

 We can also test whether we can safely set the compiler optimizations a bit more aggressively.
 If we go to setting -O2, we arrive at a score of 1691 – another 6.4 percent gain.

-Step 6: Reduce tensions
+Step 6: Reduce voltages

-We have already prepared the clock frequency for a lower core voltage.
+We have already prepared the clock frequency for allowing a lower core voltage.
 Now we are actually going to set it.
 The result is beautiful: 2021, almost 20 percent profit!

 The power supply voltage can also be a bit lower.
 We started at 3.0 V, but if we go to 2.4 V, that again gives an improvement of 26 percent.
 We can go even further to 1.8 V if necessary.
 We haven’t done that here, but if we extrapolate, we can expect a further saving of a third.